collingeorge/rTKA-Multimodal-Anesthesia-Protocol/02_Patient_Counseling_Script.md

 # Patient Counseling Script
 ## Robot-Assisted Total Knee Arthroplasty (rTKA)
 ### Multimodal Anesthesia and Pain Management Options
-### Version 1.1 — December 7, 2025
+### Version 1.2 — December 8, 2025

 ---

 ## Purpose

-This script provides a structured, patient-friendly way to explain the three anesthesia and pain-management options for robot-assisted total knee arthroplasty (rTKA):
+This script provides a structured, patient-friendly framework to explain the **three anesthesia and pain-management options** used in this project for robot-assisted total knee arthroplasty (rTKA):

-1. Opioid-Free Intraoperative Anesthesia (OFIA) with nerve blocks (ACB + IPACK)
+1. **Opioid-Free Intraoperative Anesthesia (OFIA) with ACB + IPACK blocks**
-2. Opioid-Free Intraoperative Anesthesia (OFIA) without nerve blocks
+2. **Opioid-Free Intraoperative Anesthesia (OFIA) without nerve blocks** (block-free, with surgeon periarticular infiltration)
-3. Conventional opioid-inclusive anesthesia
+3. **Conventional opioid-inclusive anesthesia**

-It is intended for preoperative counseling in clinic or pre-op holding.
-Language can be adapted to the patient's health literacy and local practice.
+It is intended for preoperative counseling in clinic or in the pre-op holding area.
+Wording should be adapted to the patient’s health literacy, anxiety level, and local practice norms.

 ---

 ## 1. 60-Second Overview (If Time Is Limited)

-"For your knee replacement, we'll keep you safe and comfortable while also planning how to control pain and help you recover quickly.
+> “For your knee replacement, we will plan both your anesthesia and your pain control so that you’re safe, comfortable, and able to start moving early after surgery.

-We use three main approaches:
+> We have three main approaches:

-- **One uses targeted nerve blocks and non-opioid medicines** to keep you comfortable and limit side effects like nausea or grogginess.
+> - One uses **targeted nerve blocks and non-opioid medications** to keep you comfortable and reduce side effects like nausea or grogginess.
-- **One uses the same non-opioid medicines but no nerve blocks**, which is simpler but may mean a bit more pain early on.
+> - One uses the **same non-opioid medications but without nerve blocks**, which is simpler and avoids leg injections, but may mean a bit more pain early on.
-- **The third is a more traditional approach using opioids** like fentanyl or hydromorphone during surgery, which works well but may cause more grogginess or nausea.
+> - The third is a **more traditional approach using opioid pain medications** such as fentanyl or hydromorphone during surgery, which works well but can cause more nausea, sleepiness, and constipation.

-We'll also start pain control before surgery with medicines like acetaminophen and anti-inflammatories.
-We'll give you a mild relaxing medicine called midazolam to help with anxiety.
+> In all three options, we start pain control **before** surgery with medicines like acetaminophen and anti-inflammatories.
+We also usually give a small dose of a relaxing medicine called **midazolam** to help with anxiety.

-All three are safe.
-We'll talk through each option and decide together which fits your health, your history with medications, and your recovery goals."
+> All three approaches are safe.
+I’ll explain the options, and together we’ll decide which best fits your health, your past experiences with medicines, and your recovery goals.”

 ---